SysKitTeam/docs-point/configuration/power-platform.md

 For more details, [take a look at the Power Platform reports article](../reporting/power-platform-reports.md)

 {% hint style="success" %}
-You can currently use this feature as a free preview.
-After a certain amount of time has passed, this feature will be available as an add-on to your current subscription.
+**Power Platform functionality** is currently available as a free preview, allowing you to explore its benefits at no cost.
 {% endhint %}

 {% hint style="information" %}